 More Things to Do in Sedona

 There is no shortage of amazing hikes to do in Sedona!
-Add one or more of these trails to your itinerary:
+Check out this list of the best hikes in Sedona for more details and add one or more of these trails to your itinerary:

 I hope this post helped you plan your Bell Rock and Courthouse Butte hike!
 Do you plan to do both of these trails or just one?
 Let me know in the comments below!